Mary Foley Benson: WWII piloting and move to California

 Already a licensed pilot, when the WWII started Mary Foley Benson joined the Civil Air Patrol and began ferrying airplanes for the War Training Service, joining her brother at Roosevelt Field.
 This led to her 1943 enlistment in the U.S. Army Air Corps (Women’s Army Corps) and the famous Ninety-Nines: International Organization of Women Pilots, the latter founded by Amelia Earhart in 1929.
 She flew Taylor J-2 Cub, Piper J-4 Cub Coupe, and Fairchild 24 aircraft, serving as the "on-ground Link Celestial Navigation Trainer."
 Unfortunately, women pilots were not allowed to teach in the air at the time.
-According to her biography in an 1946 exhibition catalog, "so far as is known [she] is the only women with an Army M.O.S.
+According to her biography in a 1946 exhibition catalog, "so far as is known [she] is the only women with an Army M.O.S.
 [Military Occupational Specialty] as pilot."

 With the end of the war, she divorced and moved to Los Angeles area to be with her parents.
 "She overstayed her time limit [at the USDA] and lost her job," and reinvented herself as a commercial artist, painting plants and clowns.
 Between 1948 and 1951, she attended the Otis Art Institute and studied under artist Norman Rockwell.